Looking for full-length personality portraits? Or type packets?

 Detailed description of ISFJ

 Quiet, serious, sensitive and kind.
-Do not like conflict, and not likely to do things which may generate conflict.
+Do not like conflict, and not likely to do things to generate conflict.
 Loyal and faithful.
 Extremely well-developed senses, and aesthetic appreciation for beauty.
 Not interested in leading or controlling others.
 Flexible and open-minded.
 Likely to be original and creative.
 Enjoy the present moment.

 Detailed description of ISFP